 Samsung's TV technology explained

-All TVs can upscale content to make it appear to be a higher resolution with sharper lines, but in 2018 Samsung debuted something new to improve its upscaling.
-AI upscaling analyses every object on screen and refers back to an enormous database of reference images to reduce blur and increase the clarity of whatever's being displayed.
-Originally this was reserved for 8K sets, but now all Samsung's QLEDs can do it.
+AI (artificial intelligence) upscaling analyses every object on screen and refers back to an enormous database of reference images to reduce blur and increase the clarity of whatever's being displayed.
+Originally this was reserved for 8K sets, but now all of Samsung's QLEDs can do it.

 If you've long wished your TV would just blend in seamlessly with your living room decor, then ambient mode is for you.

 When in ambient mode, your TV screen will copy the wall behind it – whether or not the TV is mounted – although the effect will be better if you have your TV on the wall.
-Wallpaper, brickwork, paint, wood - just about any surface can be displayed on the screen.
+Wallpaper, brickwork, paint, wood; just about any surface can be displayed on the screen.

 First, you take a picture of your wall and send that to your TV.
 The screen can then mimic your decor, adjusting to the pattern, colour and brightness.
-This technology, coupled with the new invisible connection and ever-shrinking bezels, means Samsung TVs can go unnoticed when they aren't turned on.
+This technology, coupled with the new invisible connection and ever-shrinking bezels, means Samsung TVs can go virtually unnoticed when they aren't turned on.

-Alternatively, ambient mode can display news bulletins, the weather or your own photos.
+Alternatively, ambient mode can display news bulletins, the weather, or your own photos.

-Full array and edge-LED backlights
+- Full array and edge-LED backlights

 All of Samsung's TVs, even the QLED sets, use LCD displays with lights behind or around them creating the image.
 A full-array backlight means the LEDs sit directly behind the screen.
 Since there are more LEDs in full-array backlights, the TV has more control over which areas of the screen are lit.
 This minimises colour bleeding onto darker areas of the screen.